- This Migration Guide provides the procedures for migrating file shares from File Servers to Dropbox.

 - Decommission file server.
 Perform this step only after migrating all data from the file server, such as home directories, and you are certain that you will not be returning to the file server.

 - If preferred, you can move data from shared folders to team folders on Dropbox, and set up access permissions.
-More information on Shared Folders and Team Folders can be found here.
+Read the Shared folder differences with Dropbox Business article from Dropbox for more information.